user00000001/tesrasdk-java/README.md

 ## License

-The Ontology library (i.e. all code outside of the cmd directory) is licensed under the GNU Lesser General Public License v3.0, also included in our repository in the License file.
+The TesraSupernet library (i.e. all code outside of the cmd directory) is licensed under the GNU Lesser General Public License v3.0, also included in our repository in the License file.